roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 * Separate two or more steps of a command with this mark, <code>%>%</code>.
 The shortcut on Windows is Ctrl + Shift + M; on Mac it is Command + Shift + M. It can be read as "after that, do this."
 * Comment out a line with the <code>#</code> (hash) mark

 We'll be using these libraries: tidyverse, httr, readxl, lubridate, XML and xml2.
-If you haven't already installed them, you'll need to do so before loading them for the class.
+If you haven't already installed them, you'll need to do so before loading them for the class, with something like:
+> install.packages(c("tidyverse", "httr", "readxl", "lubridate", "XML", "xml2"))